SiliconLabs/wiseconnect/examples/snippets/wlan/provisioning/readme.md

 ## Prerequisites/Setup Requirements

- Before running the application, the user will need the following things to setup.
+ Before running the application, you will need the following things for setup.

 ### Hardware Requirements